Roe Deer – Capreolus capreolus

 Weight: Adults 10-25kg

 Lifespan: The maximum age in the wild is 16 years, but most live 7.

 Origin & Distribution: Roe deer are widespread throughout Scotland and much of England, and in many areas they are abundant.
-They are increasing their range.
-They are spreading southwards from their Scottish refuge, and northwards and westwards from the reintroduced populations, but are not yet but are not yet established in most of the Midlands and Kent.
+They are increasing their range, spreading southward from their Scottish refuge, and northward and westward from the reintroduced populations, but are not yet but are not yet established in most of the Midlands and Kent.
 They have never occurred in Ireland.
 They are generally found in open mixed, coniferous or purely deciduous woodland, particularly at edges between woodland and open habitats.
 Roe deer feed throughout the 24 hours, but are most active at dusk and dawn.